rmcmillan34/rmcmillan34/README.md

 # Welcome.
 My name is Ryan, and this is my GitHub.
-I am a communications electronics technician by trade, a cybersecurity student, and an artificial intelligence/machine learning and software development enthusiast.<br>
+I am a communications electronics technician by trade, MCyberSec from UNSW, and an artificial intelligence/machine learning and software development enthusiast.<br>
 <a href="https://github.com/rmcmillan34">Programmer</a>, <a href="https://www.linkedin.com/in/ryan-mcmillan34/">Aspiring Cybersecurity Professional</a>, <a href="https://www.youtube.com/c/RizzSec">Not a YouTuber</a>
 <br>

-<h2>🚧 Cyber Security Projects:</h2>
+## 🚧 Cyber Security Projects:
 - <b>Project PWN</b>
   - [Portable Wargame NUC - Cyber Range/Homelab](https://github.com/rmcmillan34/Project-PWN)
 - <b>Bandito</b>